avand/avand.github.com/_posts/2012-05-14-track-expenses-in-google-docs-via-sms.markdown

 <img src="http://farm9.staticflickr.com/8145/7199153550_d3a50c9809_n.jpg" alt="Track Expenses in Google Docs via SMS" title="Track Expenses in Google Docs via SMS" class="right">

 Tracking expenses is a pain in the butt.
-At Sqoot, we use Google Docs for almost everything, including expenses, but entering anything on the go is cumbersome.
+At [Sqoot][6], we use Google Docs for almost everything, including expenses, but entering anything on the go is cumbersome.
 Today, I got frusted and decided to take an hour and hack something together.

 I wanted to be able to text something like this: